vosbek/graf/docs/ARCHITECTURE.md

 Purpose
 Enable engineers and architects to converse with large, multi-repo codebases using a rock-solid, no-fallback pipeline: in-process Strands Agent orchestrating deterministic, code-aware retrieval across Chroma (semantic code vectors) and Neo4j (structural/relationship graph), with synthesis via AWS Bedrock Sonnet 3.7.
 Security (auth, strict CORS), observability, and fail-fast configuration are mandatory.

+## Redis for Task Status and Persistence
+- **Role:** Redis is used as a high-performance, in-memory data store for persistent task status tracking of repository indexing jobs.
+- **Persistence:** It ensures that indexing task statuses, progress, and errors are not lost if the API service restarts, providing resilience and continuity.
+- **Real-time Updates:** Redis's pub/sub capabilities (though not directly exposed in this architecture diagram, implied by `StatusUpdateManager`) facilitate real-time updates to connected WebSocket clients for live progress monitoring.
+- **Data Model:** Stores `EnhancedIndexingStatus` objects, including stage history, embedding progress, and error details.

+## Redis for Task Status and Persistence
+- **Role:** Redis is used as a high-performance, in-memory data store for persistent task status tracking of repository indexing jobs.
+- **Persistence:** It ensures that indexing task statuses, progress, and errors are not lost if the API service restarts, providing resilience and continuity.
+- **Real-time Updates:** Redis's pub/sub capabilities (though not directly exposed in this architecture diagram, implied by `StatusUpdateManager`) facilitate real-time updates to connected WebSocket clients for live progress monitoring.
+- **Data Model:** Stores `EnhancedIndexingStatus` objects, including stage history, embedding progress, and error details.

+## Redis for Task Status and Persistence
+- **Role:** Redis is used as a high-performance, in-memory data store for persistent task status tracking of repository indexing jobs.
+- **Persistence:** It ensures that indexing task statuses, progress, and errors are not lost if the API service restarts, providing resilience and continuity.
+- **Real-time Updates:** Redis's pub/sub capabilities (though not directly exposed in this architecture diagram, implied by `StatusUpdateManager`) facilitate real-time updates to connected WebSocket clients for live progress monitoring.
+- **Data Model:** Stores `EnhancedIndexingStatus` objects, including stage history, embedding progress, and error details.

 Target Architecture (Textual Diagram)
 UI (React ChatInterface)
   → FastAPI Chat Router (/api/v1/chat/ask, feature-flagged by Bedrock config)